victorskl/auto-scaling-thesis/README.md

 ### About

-The thesis title "**Auto-scaling an optimisation algorithm using Docker and Kubernetes on the NeCTAR Research Cloud**" is written for my masters dissertation at The University of Melbourne, under the supervision of [Prof. Richard Sinnott](https://cis.unimelb.edu.au/people/staff.php?person_ID=342078) and reviewer [Dr. William Voorsluys](https://cis.unimelb.edu.au/people/staff.php?person_ID=499273).
+The thesis title "**Auto-scaling an optimisation algorithm using Docker and Kubernetes on the NeCTAR Research Cloud**" is written for my masters dissertation at The University of Melbourne.
+It is written for a _Software Development Project_ context, hence, it is tutorial/experiment-oriented record of the research work that has carried out.
+It will be good for those who like to learn Kubernetes cluster in general and auto-scaling of containerised application deployment.

 You can read the thesis at [SanKhoLin_Autoscaling_Thesis.pdf](SanKhoLin_Autoscaling_Thesis.pdf).